-Catalent manufactures our clinical and commercial supplies for Qsymia.
+Catalent Pharma Solutions, LLC, or Catalent, manufactures our clinical and commercial supplies for Qsymia.
 Catalent has been successful in validating the commercial manufacturing process for Qsymia at a scale that has been able to support the launch of Qsymia in the U.S. market.